alxers/book_of_proof/3_chapter.md

 not correct?

+(a)

+5^5 the amount of lists with repetition allowed
+5! the amount of lists with no repetition

+5^5 - 5! = 3005 with at least one letter repeated

+(b)

+6^6 - 6! = 45936

 9. This problem concerns 4-letter codes made from the letters A,B,C,D,...,Z.
 (a) How many such codes can be made?
 (b) How many such codes have no two consecutive letters the same?